Hawaiian Scrambled Eggs with Cheese

 Instructions

-• Melt the butter in the pan over medium heat.
+• Melt the butter in a medium nonstick skillet over medium heat.

 • Pour in the egg mixture and allow to cook until the bottom starts to set slightly, about 1 minute.